CraftsmantechDoc/product-docs/docs/Editor/Prefabs.md

 ### Storage of Prefabs

-- The Project Content under the prefab category displays all the stored prefab resources within the current project.
+- The Project Content under the prefab category displays all the stored prefab assets within the current project.

 ![img](https://arkimg-qn.ark.online/1701741530442-6.png)